kumbal123/monitoring_service/Readme.md

 Also there are some issues after editing (PUT) or deleting (DELETE) a MonitoredEndpoint because there are two processes (monitoring urls and responding to http calls) that are working with the same collection of data at the same time.
-Unfortunately I was not able the come up with a good solution.
+This is causing weird behaviour where MonitoredEndpoints are creating themselves repeatedly.
+I was not able the come up with a good solution.
 To recreate the issue create few MonitoredEndpoints and delete them all or edit them all.
+The expected result should be either having 0 MonitoredEndpoints or have the same amount of created MonitoredEndpoints before editing them.

 ## How to start the service
 Navigate to the projects folder and start the service with the following command: